FG investing billions in social protection to fight poverty-Ngige - Realnews Magazine

 Phala said recent ILO research, in partnership with UNICEF on the role of “Social Protection in elimination of child labour, revealed that 1.5 billion children worldwide, aged 0-14, received no family or child benefits.

-She also noted that more than 160 million children aged five to 17 years, were still engaged in child labour, and progress had stalled since 2016.
-(NAN)
+She also noted that more than 160 million children aged five to 17 years, were still engaged in child labour, and progress had stalled si